Mormon studies: Newer Mormon history

 The Church History Department hired a specialist in women's history in 2011, Kate Holbrook.
 She co-authored The First Fifty Years of Relief Society: Key Documents in Latter-Day Saint Women's History with Jill Mulvay Derr, Carol Cornwall Madsen, and Matthew J. Grow.
 Laurel Thatcher Ulrich said the book was "the most important work to emerge from a Mormon Press in the last 50 years."
 Jennifer Reeder, specializing in 19th century women's history, was hired in 2013.
 Brittany Chapman Nash and Lisa Tait also specialize in women's history and work in the Church history department.
 Nash works in public services and helps researchers to be aware of women's sources the archive offers.
 She co-authored Women of Faith in the Latter Days with Richard Turley.
 Tait works on the web team, helping to add a "Women of Conviction" section to church history website.
 In 2017, Reeder and Holbrook edited a compilation of women's speeches called At the Pulpit: 185 Years of Discourses by Latter-day Saint Women.

+Saints: The Story of the Church of Jesus Christ in the Latter Days is a four-volume history of the church, written by the Church History Department, and published from 2018 to 2024.
+It is the first official history published by the church since Roberts's Comprehensive History of The Church of Jesus Christ of Latter-day Saints.
+The series features many women's voices and includes many controversial topics.